-Yorkshire Water has invested significantly less than its totex allowance in the first two years of the period, largely because wastewater network investment has been deferred until later in the period.
-Yorkshire Water is unique in his respect, with most other companies spending at or ahead of schedule.
+Over the first three years of the current regulatory period, Yorkshire Water invested significantly less than its totex allowance, particularly with respect to its enhancement expenditure, which aims to improve service for customers.
+Yorkshire Water is unique in this respect, with most other companies spending at or ahead of schedule.
 The company attributes this to the time required to plan and implement its relatively large investment programme under the Water Industry National Environment Plan (WINEP), which includes the requirement to remove phosphorous from wastewater.
-Ofwat's final determination included a £772 million allowance for WINEP, significantly less than the company's request of £941 million, and more time has been required to mitigate this cost exposure.
+Ofwat's final determination included a £772 million allowance for WINEP, significantly less than the company's request of £941 million.